bkclerke/Diagram.UmbracoGuides/richtext.md

 ---

 ## Working With Images
 {% include alert_note.html prefix="NOTE:" text="Make sure to <a href=\"media-manage.html#how-to-optimize-your-media\">optimize your images</a> before you upload them." %}

 {% include alert_warning.html prefix="IMPORTANT:" text="Update the <strong>Alternative text</strong>, which is used by screen readers to describe the image to users with disabilities.
 By default, the image's \"name\" is set as the image description, which is typically something useless like \"IMG_9012.png.\" It's very important that the alt text accurately describes what's in the image and doesn't just repeat the file name.
 All non-decorative images need to have helpful image descriptions/alt text - this is a <a href=\"https://www.w3.org/TR/WCAG21/#text-alternatives\" taget=\"_blank\">WCAG 2.1 accessibility</a> standard." %}

 ### How To Insert An Image From The Media Section
 1. Place the cursor in the editor where you want to insert your image.
-1. Click the **Media Picker** button on the toolbar.
-The **Select Media** tree opens on the right-side of the editor.
+1. Click the **Media Picker** button in the toolbar.
-1. Select the folder in which your image is stored.
+1. Navigate through the Media library to locate where your image is stored.
-1. Click the thumbnail of the image.
-The **Edit selected media** tree opens.
+1. Select the image and click **Choose**.
-1. Enter an **Alternative Text** for your image.
+1. If applicable, enter **Alternative Text** for your image.<br/>
+**IMPORTANT:** Utilize the <a href="https://www.w3.org/WAI/tutorials/images/decision-tree/" target="_blank">alt decision tree</a> to help determine when to use the alt attribute on images.
-1. Click **Select** to add the image.
+1. Click **Submit** to insert the image.

-### How To Insert An Image From Your Computer
+### How To Insert A New Image From Your Computer
-You can upload images directly from your local directory in the rich text editor.
-These images will be stored in the Umbraco media library.
-Ensure that the image is placed in the correct location within the library.
+You can upload images directly from your computer into the rich text editor.
+These images will be stored in the Umbraco Media library.

-You can also create folders in the media library by clicking the + icon next to Media/.

-To insert an image from your computer:
 1. Place the cursor in the editor where you want to insert your image.
-1. Click the **Media Picker** button.
-The **Select Media** tree opens on the right-side of the editor.
-1. Click the **Upload** button in the top-right corner of the tree.
+1. Click the **Media Picker** button in the toolbar.
+2. Choose which folder you want the image to be uploaded in and click **Upload**.
+**TIP:** You can also create a new folder by clicking the **+** icon next to the Media breadcrumb trail.
+1. Select the file you want to upload from your computer.
-1. Browse to the directory, select the image, and click **Open**.
+1. With the newly-uploaded image selected, click **Choose**.
-1. Enter an **Alternative Text** for your image.
+1. If applicable, enter **Alternative Text** for your image.<br/>
+**IMPORTANT:** Utilize the <a href="https://www.w3.org/WAI/tutorials/images/decision-tree/" target="_blank">alt decision tree</a> to help determine when to use the alt attribute on images.
-1. Click **Select** to add the image.
+1. Click **Select** to insert the image.

 ---

 ## How To Insert A Table
 1. Click on the **Table** icon in the editor toolbar and choose the amount of columns and rows through the grid selector.
 1. Enter the table content into the outlined rows and columns.
+2. Format the header row as a header row so it displays and functions correctly (details below).

 ### How To Format The Header Row
 1. Highlight the first row of the table.